plotly/plotly.github.io/_posts/plotly2/2016-07-12-how-to-make-an-error-bar-graph.md

  - title: Style a Chart
    sub-steps:
-    - copy: "You can choose your colours, text position, or typeface.
-Click on STYLE on the left-hand side to play around with the style of your chart."
+    - copy: "You can choose your colors, text position, or typeface.
+Click on STYLE on the left-hand side to adjust the style of your chart."
     - copy: "To change the color of the points, click on ‘Traces’ under the same STYLE tab.
 Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/graph-with-error-bars/error-bar-colour.png)"
     - copy: "Additionally, this section allows you to change the diameter of the points and also the symbol."
       img: "![Error bar points](../static/images/graph-with-error-bars/error-bars-points.gif)"
-    - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it."
+    - copy: "To add a title to your plot, double click on the title and type directly into the field."
       img: "![Type directly title](../static/images/graph-with-error-bars/error-bar-title.png)"
     - copy: "The same can be done for the axis labels, and legend."
       img: "![Type directly axis](../static/images/graph-with-error-bars/error-bar-axis-title.png)"